daronphang/programming-resources/databases/indexing.md

 ## Indexes

 Indexes are used to efficiently find the value for a particular key in the database.
+Without an index, query will have to read through the entire table to find the relevant rows.

 General idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you locate the data you want.
 If you want to search the same data is different ways, may need several different indexes on different parts of the data.

+Index causes the database to create a data structure (B-tree) that is sorted to make searches more efficient.
+Indexes can either store the rows or pointers to it.

 An index is an additional structure that is derived from the primary data.
 Many databases allow you to add and remove indexes which does not affect the content but the query performance.
 However, this incurs additional overhead on writes as the index also needs to be updated every time data is written.
 This is an important tradeoff between query performance and write speed.